unifreak/unifreak.github.io/_posts/2022-12-13-the-go-programming-language-book-notes.md

 }
 ```

-The Balance function now calls the RLock and RUnlock methods to acquire and release a
+The Balance function now calls the RLock and RUnlock methods to acquire and
-*readers* or *shared* lock.
-The Deposit function, which is unchanged, calls the
+release a *readers* or *shared* lock.
+The Deposit function, which is unchanged,
-mu.Lock and mu.Unlock methods to acquire and release a *writer* or *exclusive* lock.
+calls the mu.Lock and mu.Unlock methods to acquire and release a *writer*
+or *exclusive* lock.

-RLock can be used only if there are no writes to shared variables in the critical
+RLock can be used only if there are no writes to shared variables in the
-section.
-In general, we should not assume that *logically* read-only functions or
+critical section.
+In general, we should not assume that *logically* read-only
-methods don't also update some variables.
-For example, a method that appears to be a
+functions or methods don't also update some variables.
+For example, a method
-simple accessor might also increment an internal usage counter, or update a cache
+that appears to be a simple accessor might also increment an internal usage
-so that repeat calls are faster.
-If in doubt, use an exclusive Lock.
+counter, or update a cache so that repeat calls are faster.
+If in doubt, use an
+exclusive Lock.

-It's only profitable to use an RWMutex when most of the goroutines that acquire the
+It's only profitable to use an RWMutex when most of the goroutines that acquire
-lock are readers, and the lock is under *contention*, that is, goroutines routinely
+the lock are readers, and the lock is under *contention*, that is, goroutines
-have to wait to acquire it.
-An RWMutex requires more complex internal bookkeeping,
+routinely have to wait to acquire it.
+An RWMutex requires more complex internal
-making it slower than a regular mutex for uncontended locks.
+bookkeeping, making it slower than a regular mutex for uncontended locks.

-Memory Synchronization.
+### Memory Synchronization

-In a modern computer there may be dozens of processors, each with its own local cache
+In a modern computer there may be dozens of processors, each with its own local
-of the main memory.
-For efficiency, writes to memory are buffered within each
+cache of the main memory.
+For efficiency, writes to memory are buffered within
-processor and flushed out to main memory only when necessary.
-They may even be
+each processor and flushed out to main memory only when necessary.
+They may
-committed to main memory in a different order than they were written by the writing
+even be committed to main memory in a different order than they were written by
-goroutine.
-Synchronization primitives like channel communications and mutex
+the writing goroutine.
+Synchronization primitives like channel communications
-operations cause the processor to flush out and commit all its accumulated writes so
+and mutex operations cause the processor to flush out and commit all its
-that the effects of goroutine execution up to that point are guaranteed to be
+accumulated writes so that the effects of goroutine execution up to that point
-visible to goroutines running on other processors.
+are guaranteed to be visible to goroutines running on other processors.

-Within a single goroutine, the effects of each statement are guaranteed to occur in
+Within a single goroutine, the effects of each statement are guaranteed to occur
-the order of execution; goroutines are sequentially consistent.
-But in the absence
+in the order of execution; goroutines are sequentially consistent.
+But in the
-of explicit synchronization using a channel or mutex, there is no guarantee that
+absence of explicit synchronization using a channel or mutex, there is no
-events are seen in the same order by all goroutines.
+guarantee that events are seen in the same order by all goroutines.

 All these concurrency problems can be avoided by the consistent use of simple,
 established patterns.
-Where possible, confine variables to a single goroutine; for
+Where possible, confine variables to a single goroutine;
-all other variables, use mutual exclusion.
+for all other variables, use mutual exclusion.

-Lazy Initialization: sync.Once.
+### Lazy Initialization: sync.Once

 ```go
 // lazy init: NOT concurrency-safe